text 15 min

 node --version

-Code Editor
+Editor

-• ESLint
+• ESLint for catching common mistakes

-Creating a React Project
+Create a React Project with Vite

 npm create vite@latest my-react-app -- --template react